redhat-cip/keystone_SAML_howto/SAML_Howto_part3_Keystone.md

 This has, of course, to be adapted to your own setup.
 My test IdP, as discussed in part 1, uses a LDAP backend for authentication, so I must rely on Apache's LDAP module (which is usually loaded by default, otherwise it can be loaded with the command `a2enmod ldap`).

-Restart apache and the IdP is ready to go, [I wrote a script to help you test it](https://gist.github.com/mhuin/e3fcd3be028547453467).
+Restart Apache and the IdP is ready to go, [I wrote a script to help you test it](https://gist.github.com/mhuin/e3fcd3be028547453467).
 This script will generate the SOAP message needed to query the ECP endpoint.
 Modify it to suit your needs or use the environment variables as demonstrated in the script, you might need to change `utcnow()` for `now()` if your IdP server is not on UTC time.
 Then, if you run:
 ```bash
   python soap_gen.py && curl -k -d @soap.xml -H "Content-Type: application/vnd.paos+xml" --basic -u username:password https://idp.cloudwatt.test/idp/profile/SAML2/SOAP/ECP | xmllint --pretty 1 -
 ```